leoncozzi/starter-blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Leon Cozzi

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Lead Solutions Engineer

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: VMware
-  url: ""
+  url: "www.vmware.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I have been delivering IT Infrastructure for over two decades.
+My responsibilities have involved delivery and sales of technology across multiple domains.
+This has involved architecture, design, contractual development and negotiations.
+I am a regular speaker at conferences, and I am often asked to present to customers on many different technology and services concepts.

+I love to constantly learn, as I am passionate about technology and how it can improve our life.
+My other passions are sailing, running and spending time with my wife and two daughters.

 #interests:
-#- Artificial Intelligence
-#- Computational Linguistics
+#- Cloud Architecture
-#- Information Retrieval
+#- Enterprise Architecture
+#- Networking and Security

 #education:
 #  courses:
-#  - course: PhD in Artificial Intelligence
+#  - course: MSc Systems Integration
-#    institution: Stanford University
+#    institution: Napier University
-#    year: 2012
+#    year: 1997
-#  - course: MEng in Artificial Intelligence
+#  - course: BSc in Electrical and Electronic Engineering
-#    institution: Massachusetts Institute of Technology
+#    institution: Napier University
-#    year: 2009
+#    year: 1996
-#  - course: BSc in Artificial Intelligence
+#  - course: CCIE
-#    institution: Massachusetts Institute of Technology
+#    institution: Cisco
-#    year: 2008
+#    year: 2006

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons